A New Paradigm for Precision Top Physics: Weighing the Top with Energy Correlators: Factorization Theorem

 for the energy-weighted cross section differential in $p_{T,\text{jet}}$, rapidity $\eta$, and $\zeta$.
 This can be used to compute $F_{\text{pert}}(m_{t})$ in a systematically improvable fashion.
 Obvious dependencies, such as on factorization scales, have been suppressed for compactness.
 Here $f_i$ are parton distribution functions, and $H_{i,j\to t}$ is the hard function for inclusive massive fragmentation~\cite{Mele:1990yq,Mele:1990cw}, which is known for LHC processes at NNLO~\cite{Czakon:2021ohs}. $J_{t\to t}$ is the fragmenting jet function, which is known at NLO for anti-$k_T$ jets~\cite{Kang:2016mcy,Kang:2016ehg}, but can be extended to NNLO using the approach of~\cite{Liu:2021xzi}.
 The convolutions over $f_{i,j}$ $H_{i,j\to t}$ and $J_{t\to t}$ alone determine the $p_{T,\text{jet}}$ spectrum, independent of the EEEC measurement.
-Finally, $J_{\text{EEEC}}$, is the energy correlator jet function, which can be computed in a short-distance top mass scheme, and can include information from track or fragmentation functions.
-Around the top peak, $J_{\text{EEEC}}$ is almost entirely determined by perturbative physics.
-In the region of on-shell top, it can be matched onto a jet function defined in bHQET~\cite{Fleming:2007xt,Fleming:2007qr,Hoang:2017kmk,Hoang:2008yj,Hoang:2009yr}.
+Finally, $J_{\text{EEEC}}$, is the energy correlator jet function, which can be computed in a well defined short-distance top mass scheme (such as the MSR mass~\cite{Hoang:2008yj,Hoang:2017suc,Hoang:2017btd}), and can include information from track or fragmentation functions.
+Around the top peak, $J_{\text{EEEC}}$ is almost entirely determined by perturbative physics and is currently known at LO.
+The NLO determination of $J_{\text{EEEC}}$ is an outstanding theoretical problem and is very involved, thus beyond the scope of this \lett, though a road map towards its completion has recently become available \cite{Dixon:2018qgp,Luo:2019nig,Chen:2019bpb}.
+In the region of on-shell top, $J_{\text{EEEC}}$ can be matched onto a jet function defined in bHQET~\cite{Fleming:2007xt,Fleming:2007qr,Hoang:2017kmk,Hoang:2008yj,Hoang:2009yr}.
 The functions in the factorization formula above exhibit standard DGLAP~\cite{Dokshitzer:1977sg,Gribov:1972ri,Altarelli:1977zs} evolution in the momentum fractions $z_J$ and $z_{h}=p_{T, \text{hadron}} / p_{T,\text{jet}}$, and the $\otimes$ denote standard fragmentation convolutions.
-A more detailed study of the structure of the factorization, and a calculation of $J_{\text{EEEC}}$, will be provided in a future publication.
+A more detailed study of the structure of the factorization will be provided in a future publication.